ehirsch/gradle-react-plugin/README.md

 Gradle plugin for React
 =======================

-This is a very simple Gradle plugin to compile JSX sources into JavaScript.
+This is a very simple Gradle plugin to transform JSX sources into JavaScript.
 It was inspired by and is using the [gradle-node-plugin][1] from [Sten Roger Sandvik][2].

 [React][6] is